JakovTomasic/no-headache.nix/devshells/tailscale/README.md

 How to connect to tailscale:

-For each terminal where you need sudo enter in this directory and run `nix develop` if you don't have tailscale installed globally on your system.
+For each terminal where you need sudo run `nix develop ./#tailscale` in the project root directory if you don't have tailscale installed globally on your system.

 Run: `sudo tailscaled`